irdest/irdest/docs/developer/src/technical/specification.md

 Namespaces allow applications to listen to the same address key across a network, allowing different instances to "find" each other.
 The MREP protocol doesn't support real anycast, but can pre-compute route preferences across a namespace.

-An anycast probe is addressed to a given namespace address, and contains a timeout duration (in milliseconds) as auxiliary data.
-No payload is required for this data type:
+An anycast probe is addressed to a namespace address and contains no payload.

 ```rust
 CarrierframeHeaderV1 {